 - 22 You are watching TV when a commercial advertising a new pizza place comes on.
 You decide you want pizza, so you listen to the restaurant's phone number and then recite the number to yourself.
 Just as you are about to dial, your cell phone rings and you talk on the phone for a few minutes.
 What is most likely to happen after you finish your call?
-Välj ett alternativ: - You have forgotten the phone number. - Out of habit, you call your favorite pizza place (whose number you have memorized), forgetting you wanted to try the new place. - You remember the phone number, so you call and order. - You think you probably remember the number and try calling, and you are correct.
+Välj ett alternativ: - Out of habit, you call your favorite pizza place (whose number you have memorized), forgetting you wanted to try the new place. - You think you probably remember the number and try calling, and you are correct.